geosolutions-it/pyfulcrum/lib/README.md

 `ApiManager`'s resources methods returns approperiate resource class (Project, Form, Record, Media) or iterable (list, generator or Query, depending on input parameters) of resource classes.

+Each resource class exposes common interface.
+See `pyfulcrum.lib.models` source for details.
+Most important elements of BaseResource class (and subclasses) are:

+ * classmethod `.get(id, session)` retrives object by id (or returns `None` if it doesn't exist)
+ * classmethod `.from_payload(payload, session, client, storage)` creates/updates object from JSON payload from Fulcrum API.
+ * instancemethod `.delete(session)` will mark object as removed.
+ * `Record.get_values()` returns dictionary with values for given record with media resolved to local files.

+**Note:** that if any value in `Record` is media field and media it's refering is missing, field will return empty value.
+This is because data comming from Fulcrum API may not be entirely consistent (i.e. media resources may refer records that are not available in API for current user).

 ## PyFulcrum CLI